Galway United F.C.: 2010s demise and rise

+2020s

-It was announced on the 30th of March 2022, that the Comer Brothers would be taking majority ownership of the club.
-Following a vote of the supporters trust, 82% backed the move which would see the Comers take an 85% ownership stake in the club.
-They have announced an initial influx of half a million euro into the club with ambitions to take the club back to the Premier Division.
+It was announced on 30 March 2022, that brothers Brian and Luke Comer of the Comer Property Group would be granted an option to acquire the majority ownership of the football club which had been operating under a fan owned model since its re-emergence in 2014.
+Following a vote of the members of the Galway United Friends Co-operative Limited, 82% backed the move which would see the Comer brothers take an option to acquire an 85% ownership stake in the club.
+The club remains 100% owned by Galway United Friends Co-operative Limited.
+The Comer brothers announced an initial influx of half a million euro into the club with ambitions to take it back to the Premier Division.

+In October 2022, the club announced that it would be launching a women's team, to compete in League of Ireland Women's Premier Division from the 2023 season onwards.
+On 23 July 2023 the women's team made history by winning the inaugural All-Island Cup in their maiden season, defeating Cliftonville Ladies F.C.
+1–0 in the final at The Showgrounds, Sligo.

+On 22 September 2023, Galway United won the League of Ireland First Division title for the second time in the club's history with five matches to spare, when they defeated Kerry FC 4–0.
+This ensured a return to top flight football for the first time since 2017.
+They finished the league season with a record total of 94 points, with 98 goals scored and a 100% home win record.

 Grounds

 Galway United's principal home ground is Eamonn Deacy Park, previously known as Terryland Park.
 In 1993 while Terryland Park underwent redevelopment, Galway United played their matches at the Galway Sportsgrounds and at Crowley Park.
 In 1985 Galway United also played a home European game at the Sportsgrounds.
 On the other two occasions United qualified for Europe they played their home games at the home grounds of Carraroe GAA and Ballinderreen GAA.